 Academic Integrity

 Students are expected to comply with all regulations pertaining to academic honesty.
-For further information, visit Avoiding Academic Dishonesty, or contact the office of Student Conduct and Mediation at 541-737-3656.
+For further information, visit Office of Student Life, or contact the office of Student Conduct and Mediation at 541-737-3656.

 Conduct in this Online Classroom